Oslo Goals for Kilo Cycle

 Cache Configuration Library

-Looking over the list of topics, I identified a couple of themes for
+Looking over the list of topics, I identified a couple of themes for us this cycle.

 We need to add more team members.

 We have a couple of libraries (taskflow and oslo.messaging) that still see quite a bit of active development and need more reviewers.
 We will need to be careful when adding the tooz and versionedobjects libraries that we also bring along reviewer teams for them.
 Gerrit is configured to allow separate review teams for each library, so we can have specialists on a library without requiring them to commit to the work that a member of the overall oslo-core team commits to doing.
 This has worked well for oslo.db, but we need to find interested reviewers for the new libraries.

 Continue with graduation.

 It’s possible we will finish the major graduation push this cycle.
 We still have a fair amount of cleanup to do in the code to be graduated, and we have the previously-mentioned need for more reviewers, but most the remaining code has fewer users than the low level libraries we worked on during Juno.

 We have learned with a couple of hard transitions that when changes need to be made they must come slowly but steadily.
 Several of the proposed changes this cycle are incremental enhancements to existing code.

 The liaison program started during the Juno cycle worked out very well for the projects that participated.
 They will be an important part of our future success as well.